 - Social media and email lists if you have large or impressive followings

-- Understanding of Target’s products and ways your product fits in
+- Understanding of Target’s products and how your product fits in

-- Sales data and other proof points that show people love your product and it’s a profitable opportunity for the retailer
+- Sales data and other proof points that show your products is a profitable opportunity for Target

 Step 8: Fill Out a Supplier Intake Form

-Gather all your materials and sit down to fill out Target’s supplier intake form.
+Gather all your materials and sit down to fill out Target’s supplier intake form online.
 This form is required if you want your product to be considered for Target.

 The form will ask for: